 Network Administration Basics: Administering Your WordPress Network

-For example, if you are performing tasks that maintain your main website, such as publishing posts or pages, creating/editing categories, and so on, you’ll work in the regular Dashboard.
-However, if you’re managing any one of the network sites, plugins, and themes for the network sites or registered users, you will work in the Network Admin section of the Dashboard.
+For example, if you’re performing items that maintain your main website, such as publishing posts or pages, creating/editing categories, and so on, you work on the regular Dashboard.
+However, if you’re managing any one of the network sites, plugins, and themes for the network sites or registered users, you need to work in the Network Admin section of the Dashboard.

-The Network Admin page looks similar to the regular WordPress Dashboard.
+The Network Admin Dashboard page looks similar to the regular WordPress Dashboard.
 Notice, however, that the modules shown on the Network Admin Dashboard pertain to the network of sites and give you options to create a new site, create a new user, and search existing sites and users.

 The Search Users feature allows you to search usernames and user e-mail addresses.
-If you search for the user Lisa, for instance, your results will include any user whose username or e-mail address contains Lisa — so you can receive multiple returns when using just one search word or phrase.
+If you search for the user Lisa, for instance, your results include any user whose username or e-mail address contains Lisa — so you can receive multiple results when using just one search word or phrase.
 The Search Sites feature returns any blog content within your community that contains your search term, too.

 The Network Admin Dashboard has two links near the top of the page that are very useful: